Phosphatidylserine

 What is Phosphatidylserine?

-Phosphatidylserine is a Fatty Acid supplement available in 1 form.
+Phosphatidylserine is a Lipid supplement available in 1 form.

 Not all forms of Phosphatidylserine are equal.
 The form you choose determines how much Phosphatidylserine actually reaches your tissues, and the difference between the best and worst forms can be substantial.
 Soy-derived phosphatidylserine is the most clinically researched phospholipid for cognitive applications, with FDA-qualified health claim status for its relationship to cognitive function.
 As an S1-tier compound, research demonstrates that soy-sourced phosphatidylserine supports healthy cortisol response, memory recall, and neuronal membrane fluidity.